itamarcasspi/JaMoveo/README.md

 * The application also includes a bonus feature to crawl song data from Tab4U.
 * This feature is integrated into the song search functionality.

+## Testing

+  1. **Multiple users registration and login:**
+*  Register as an admin, and multiple users (one should be a singer to test chordless output).
+*  Login through several Incognito browsers to be able to log to several accounts (This is to bypass local storage )
+  2.

 ## Author